 Ariccia is a gem of Baroque town planning.
 When millionaire banker Agostino Chigi became Pope Alexander VII, he commissioned Gian Lorenzo Bernini to redesign his country estate to make it worthy of his new station.
-Bernini consequently restructured not only the existing 16th-century palace, but also the town gates, the main square with its loggias and graceful twin fountains, and the round church of Santa Maria dell'Assunzione (the dome is said to be modeled on the Pantheon).
-The rest of the village coiled around the apse of the church down into the valley below.
+Bernini consequently restructured not only the existing 16th-century palace, but also the town gates, the main square, with its loggias and graceful twin fountains, and the round church of Santa Maria dell'Assunzione (the dome is said to be modeled on the Pantheon).
+The rest of the village was coiled around the apse of the church down into the valley below.

 Elsewhere in Side Trips from Rome